-Gabriella Goddard – Make Everyone Feel Safe
+Brainstorming with Gabriella Goddard – Make Everyone Feel Safe

 As anyone who’s worked in a toxic environment can attest, if people feel that they aren’t empowered or treated fairly, brainstorming sessions will be stifled and uncomfortable.
 Goddard outlined her BRAINSTORM model in an article for Fast Company last year.
 She emphasizes being open and respectful of each other’s contributions, avoiding negativity, and sharing the floor to hear all ideas.
 She also recommends taking regular breaks and making your sessions fun by introducing short games and icebreakers.
 Goddard advises opening the session with some ground-rules about being open-minded, respectful, and inclusive.

-Forbes Expert Panel – Managers, Step Back
+Brainstorming with Forbes Expert Panel – Managers, Step Back

 In an article published by Forbes in 2020, several expert panelists brought up the problems caused by too much management presence during brainstorming sessions.
 Jill Hauwiller of Leadership Refinery recommends that managers contribute last so that their input will not influence which thoughts are shared by the group members.
 Similarly, the founder of Miranda VonFricken Masterminds and Coaching recommends allowing employees to brainstorm without management participation.
 She says that managerial supervision can stifle some employees’ input if they feel uncertain about themselves and worry about saying the wrong thing.